 - Do you know both genres well enough?
 Don’t try to bluff your way into a genre.
 Readers like genre because it’s familiar.
 It’s like pretending to be a Star Wars fan at the annual convention.
 It won’t end well.

-- If you choose genres that are opposites will you be able to entice the ‘other’ genre’s readers?
+- Will you confuse your audience?
+If you choose genres that are opposites will you be able to entice the ‘other’ genre’s readers?
 Romance readers are generally not crazy about eviscerated corpses and horror readers don’t care about the butterflies in the heroine’s tummy.
 It is not impossible, but think about it.

 That said, go for it.
 Amazon freaks me out.
 I once read a crime thriller, then some dystopian fiction, followed by some historical romance and they recommend a crime thriller set 50 years after the earth has been partially obliterated and can only be saved a time-travelling crime-solving medieval princess, who falls in love with the leader of the new world.
 Not really, but wouldn’t it be cool?

 I had so much fun writing that sentence I think you should leave a comment behind with your own genre combining plot.
 Thank-you, Amazon.
 I have so much more genre for my book.